csc-training/summerschool/intro-to-hpc/docs/01-intro-supercomputing.md

 # Anatomy of a supercomputer

-* Supercomputers consist of nodes connected with high-speed network
+* Supercomputers consist of nodes connected by a high-speed network
     - Latency `~`1 µs, bandwidth `~`20 GB / s
-* A node can contain several multicore CPUS
+* A node can contain several multicore CPU's
 * Additionally, a node can contain one or more accelerators
 * Memory within the node is directly usable by all CPU cores